andrewn/neue-radio/docs/AUDIO.md

 # Configuring audio on the Pi

 Summary: Linux audio configuration can be very challenging.
-This guide contains instructions for configuring a variety of audio hardware.
+This guide contains instructions for configuring a variety of audio hardware. **The default 3.5mm jack DOES NOT WORK with this system - you just get white noise.**

 The base system uses Pulse Audio in System mode.
 This forces a single instance of the Pulse Audio server to run and all applications connect to it.